 Again, these verses' literal and accurate translation warns against ending a marriage by separation only—with no certificate to fulfill termination.

-While meeting with a couple struggling with marriage difficulties, each began to list the faults of the other, so I stopped them and invited each one to tell me where they failed or missed the mark.
+While meeting with a couple struggling with marriage difficulties, each began listing the faults of the other.
+I stopped them and invited each one to tell me where they failed or missed the mark.
 I waited three or four minutes in total silence—neither knew what to say.
-We can only experience forgiveness when we confess our faults, not when we confess the faults of others faults (usually called "the blame game").
+We can only experience forgiveness when we confess our faults, not when we confess the faults of others (usually called "the blame game").

 We are not taught the root of our marriage difficulties.
 If we were, we could experience the joy that God intended for the union.